aosabook/500lines/dagoba/chapter.md

 ## Helper functions

 The pipetypes above rely on a few helper functions.
-We'll look at those first, and then look at some functions that haven't been mentioned yet.
+We'll look at those first, and then look at some functions and features that haven't been mentioned yet.

 #### Gremlins